-To move a block of text, you first move the cursor to the beginning of the region and mark with C-SPACE then move the cursor to end and cut the text with C-w.
+To move a block of text, you drag the cursor from the beginning of the region to the end of the region and cut the text with Edit - Cut (or type C-w).
 Now you move the cursor to the place where you want and paste with C-y.

-To copy or duplicate a region of text is similar except instead of cut we copy with M-w.
+To copy or duplicate a region of text is similar except instead of cut we copy with Edit - Copy (or type M-w).
 Move a whole story from one part of the file to another.
 Copy or duplicate a saying or two.
 The cut operation can be used to delete a region as well.
 Remove from the file any stories you don't like!
 Here is a summary of the killing and deleting operations to practice on the stories file.